Has a construction defect reduced the value of your home?

 - Heating and electrical

-Construction defects can also be caused by a combination of factors.
+Construction defects can also be from a combination of factors.
 An expert in construction defects can investigate and identify the defect or defects that caused the problem.
 The expert will also explain how to fix the problem and how much it will cost.

-The right construction defect attorney can help you find a reputable expert and ensure the people and/or companies responsible for the defect pay their fair share of repairs and other costs to the homeowner.
+The right construction defect attorney can help you find a reputable expert and ensure the people and/or companies responsible for the defect pay their share.

 If you believe you’re the victim of construction defects, you may qualify to file a construction defect lawsuit.
 Contact the attorneys at McDonald Worley for a FREE case review.